LefanHu/MasterQuoter/README.md

 # Description
-The MasterQuoter is a discord bot made for the master-quoters and the master baiters
+Master Quoter is a quote bot made by team "MasterBaiters" designed to save and snip all the best quotes made by your friends.
+A great addition to any lively discord server.

+Work in progress :) (by 2 idiots in highschool)

-## Usage
+## Useful links
-Take out some tissues, get on discord.
-Everything else should be obvious.
+[Super useful link to have]https://discordpy.readthedocs.io/en/latest/